 What is cloud EDI?

 Cloud EDI stands for cloud-based Electronic Data Interchange.
 It refers to EDI solutions that are hosted in the cloud to enable the secure electronic exchange of business documents between organizations.
-It leverages the flexibility, scalability, and low costs of the cloud computing model and allows organizations to automate document-based processes , Additionally, it gain efficiency benefits like faster transactions, reducing manual errors, and improved cash flow.
-Cloud based EDI also offers advantages over traditional on-premises EDI systems like easier setup and management, lower costs, and built-in security.
+It leverages the flexibility, scalability, and low costs of the cloud computing model and allows organizations to automate document-based processes, Additionally, it gains efficiency benefits like faster transactions, reduced manual errors, and improved cash flow.
+Cloud-based EDI also offers advantages over traditional on-premises EDI systems like easier setup and management, lower costs, and built-in security.

 Why is EDI useful?